Aki78/AirportHeistGroup3MetropoliaProject/README.md

 #### Travel

 Players start in Helsinki, Finland and must end up in the destination airport provided by the game.
-This airport is generated at random.
 Travel is possible with the purchase of a flight ticket.
-Players are also restricted to airports with-in a certain distance from their current location and all airports are wih-in the EU.
-The ristricted travel distance is dependent on the game's difficulty selected.
-Players are shown a list of countries with-in their travel range.
+Players are also restricted to airports with-in a certain distance from their current location and all airports are in the EU.
+Players are shown a list of countries which they can travel to.

 #### Evading Capture

-Players can see in which city interpol is but not exactly where interpol will be at next.
-Players will see a list of possible airports interpol will be at next.
+Players can see in which city interpol is and a list of airports interpol may be at next.
-Interpol moves from airport to airport at random.
-Interpol only move each time the player makes a decision.
+Interpol moves from airport to airport at random, whenever the player makes a decision.

 #### Stamina